henrytwo/MasseyHacks-Firebase-Workshop/readme.md

 - `request.auth.uid` is the `uid` of the user initiating request
 - `request.resource.data` is the object being read/written (All sub attributes are the data itself)

+The rules page has a simulator for testing rules under different environments.

 #### Best practices for handling data
 A good general rule of thumb is to never trust data that users provide.
 Let's say you're making a Twitter clone.
 Simple enough right?
 Just take whatever text they give you and add it to your HTML.
 Well... there's a bit of a problem with that.
 If you don't sanitize your input and treat it as HTML, a cleaver attacker could do something like submitting:
 ```html